The Brinton Archives

 Photographs by well-known celebrated photographers such as William Henry Jackson, Timothy O’Sullivan, Alexander Gardner, John K. Hillers, Joshua Crissman, and others are included in this historically important material.

-Twenty-five photographs by the American photographer Alexander Gardner will be highlighted in a special exhibition on display in the S. K. Johnston, Jr. Family Gallery in 2018 to celebrate the historic 150th Anniversary of the Treaty of Ft.
+Twenty-five photographs by the American photographer Alexander Gardner were highlighted in a special exhibition on display in the S. K. Johnston, Jr. Family Gallery in 2018 to celebrate the historic 150th Anniversary of the Treaty of Ft.
 Laramie.

 Please note that Historic Photographs in the holdings of The Brinton Museum are available by appointment for scholarly research.